readdy/readdy_documentation/readdy_documentation/2_simulation_setup.md

 ---
 layout: page
 title: 2.
-Configure the simulation
+Setup the simulation
 ---

 The `system` object generates a `simulation` object, which determines _how_ to simulate the `system`.